Skip to Content

 Treatment of cancer that has spread to the liver may include the following:

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with metastatic gastrointestinal carcinoid tumor.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with metastatic gastrointestinal carcinoid tumor.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
-General information about clinical trials is available from the NCI Web site.
+Talk with your doctor about clinical trials that may be right for you.
+General information about clinical trials is available from the NCI website.

 Recurrent Gastrointestinal Carcinoid Tumors